mikemaccana/python-docx/HACKING.markdown

 After adding code, open **tests/test_docx.py** and add a test that calls your function and checks its output.

 - Use **easy_install** to fetch the **nose** and **coverage** modules
+- Run

+   nosetests --with-coverage

-- Run **nosetests --with-coverage** to run all the doctests.
-These should all pass.
+to run all the doctests.
+They should all pass.

 # Tips